Hair (musical): Early international productions

-Another notable production was in Belgrade, in the former Yugoslavia, in 1969.
-It was the first Hair to be produced in a communist country.
-The show, translated into Serbian, was directed by female producer-director Mira Trailović at the Atelje 212 theatre.
+A production in Belgrade, Yugoslavia, in 1969, was the first Hair produced in a communist country.
+The show, translated into Serbian, was directed by Mira Trailović at the Atelje 212 theatre.
 It featured Dragan Nikolić, Branko Milićević, Seka Sablić and Dušan Prelević.
-Over four years, the production received 250 performances and was attended by president Tito.
+Over four years, the production played 250 performances and was attended by president Tito.
 Local references in the script included barbs aimed at Mao Zedong as well as Albania, Yugoslavia's traditional rival.

-By 1970, Hair was a huge financial success, and nineteen productions had been staged outside of North America.
-In addition to those named above, these included productions in Scandinavia, South America, Italy, Israel, Japan, Canada, the Netherlands, Switzerland and Austria.
-According to Billboard, the various productions of the show were raking in almost $1 million every ten days, and royalties were being collected for 300 different recordings of the show's songs, making it "the most successful score in history as well as the most performed score ever written for the Broadway stage."
+By 1970, Hair was a huge financial success, and 19 productions had been staged outside of North America, including in Scandinavia, South America, Italy, Israel, Japan, Canada, the Netherlands, Switzerland and Austria.
+According to Billboard, the productions took in almost $1 million every ten days, and royalties were being collected for 300 different recordings of the show's songs, making it "the most successful score in history as well as the most performed score ever written for the Broadway stage".

 Themes

-Hair explores many of the themes of the hippie movement of the 1960s.
-Theatre writer Scott Miller described these as follows:
+Hair explores many themes of the hippie movement of the 1960s.
+Theatre critic Scott Miller wrote:

-[T]he youth of America, especially those on college campuses, started protesting all the things that they saw wrong with America: racism, environmental destruction, poverty, sexism and sexual repression, violence at home and the war in Vietnam, depersonalization from new technologies, and corruption in politics. ...
-Contrary to popular opinion, the hippies had great respect for America and believed that they were the true patriots, the only ones who genuinely wanted to save our country and make it the best it could be once again. ...
-[Long] hair was the hippies' flag – their ... symbol not only of rebellion but also of new possibilities, a symbol of the rejection of discrimination and restrictive gender roles (a philosophy celebrated in the song "My Conviction").
-It symbolized equality between men and women. ...
-[T]he hippies' chosen clothing also made statements.
+[Youth protests in the 1960s concerned] racism, environmental destruction, poverty, sexism and sexual repression, violence at home and the war in Vietnam, depersonalization from new technologies, and corruption in politics. ...
+[T]he hippies had great respect for America and believed that they were the true patriots. ...
+[Long] hair was the hippies' flag—their ... symbol not only of rebellion but also of ... the rejection of discrimination and restrictive gender roles. ...
 Drab work clothes (jeans, work shirts, pea coats) were a rejection of materialism.
-Clothing from other cultures, particularly the Third World and native Americans, represented their awareness of the global community and their rejection of U.S. imperialism and selfishness.
-Simple cotton dresses and other natural fabrics were a rejection of synthetics, a return to natural things and simpler times.
-Some hippies wore old World War II or Civil War jackets as way of co-opting the symbols of war into their newfound philosophy of nonviolence.
+Clothing from ... the Third World and native Americans represented their awareness of the global community and their rejection of U.S. imperialism and selfishness. ...
+[N]atural fabrics were a rejection of synthetics, a return to natural things. ...
+[O]ld World War II or Civil War jackets [co-opted] the symbols of war into their newfound philosophy of nonviolence.